mehrdadzakershahrak/model-scaling-behavior/README.md

 2. Check that you're using a compatible version of Python (3.7+).
 3. Verify that you have sufficient disk space for model downloads and generated plots.
 4. If you're using a GPU, ensure that PyTorch is configured correctly for GPU usage.
+5. Make sure your OpenAI API key is set up correctly in the `.env` file.

 For any persistent problems, please open an issue on the GitHub repository.